Depril/3lab/README.md

 # 3lab
 stakan_proga
-I will become the king of pirates and find the treasure of one piece
+I will become the king of pirates and find the treasure one piece